ShingShanger/csf432-fall2020/labs/lab11/README.md

 `PTK = PRF (PMK + Anonce + SNonce + Mac (AA)+ Mac (SA))`

 Pairwise master is key generated from master session key (MSK).
-In case of WPA2/PSK when device authenticates with access point the PSK becomes PMK.
+In case of WPA2/PSK when device authenticates with an access point the PSK becomes PMK.

-Point to Remember: PMK resides on all stations as in AP and client devices, so we do not need to share this information.
+> Point to Remember: PMK resides on all stations as in AP and client devices, so we do not need to share this information.
 We use this information to create PTK which are used for unicast data encryption.

 #### GMK (Group Master Key):